olavhl/PG6301-eksamen/README.md

 In the Chat-page you can write messages through websockets.
 Open two, or more browsers, and you can chat with yourself, a "friend", or several "friends" (if you consider yourself as a friend).
 The messages sent in the chat is goes through the server.
+This is the way you can respond to messages in this project.

 ## Shortcomings...
 If I'd done this exact project again I'd definitely made some different choices.
 I started of creating